 by Daren Shiau

-Heartland explores the paradox of rootedness and rootlessness facing Singaporeans born after the Japanese Occupation.
-Wing, who has just been conscripted, is unable to reconcile his future but unwilling to dwell in the past.
-He finds his own meaning in an intense attachment to his surrounding landscape.
-Yet, as relationships and the years slip by him, Wing is irresistibly forced to question his own certainties and the wisdom of the people he values.
+An iconic work, Heartland explores the paradox of rootedness and rootlessness in fast-changing Singapore.
+Set in the early 1990s, the novel follows the years of Wing Seng as he leaves school and is conscripted into full-time National Service.
+As Wing tries to reconcile his past with his future amid transitions through different phases of life, he finds meaning in his intense attachment to his surrounding landscape.
+Yet, as relationships and the years slip by, Wing is forced to question his own certainties and the wisdom of the people he values.

 About the Author